aungnay/vacdist/README.md

 ## Findings
 ### SGA Parameters (Population)
 Started with population parameters based on Alajmi & Wright's finding showing it has higher impact on fitness than other parameters.
+Each set has 3 runs using the same DEAP settings.
+We have a known optimal solution which is 1.1e+10.
 |  | Set 1 | Set 2 | Set 3 | Set 4 | Set 5 | Set 6 | Set 7 |
 | --------------- | --------------- | --------------- | --------------- | --------------- | --------------- | --------------- | --------------- |
 | Genes | 10 | 10 | 10 | 10 | 10 | 10 |